tanishq-chopra1/Auto-Grader_For_SQL_Queries/README.md

 # Auto-Grader for SQL Queries

-An intelligent system that automatically grades SQL queries from submission files using asynchronous processing, AI-powered feedback, and performance analysis.
+An intelligent system that automatically grades SQL queries from submission files using asynchronous processing, AI-powered feedback, and performance analysis with human-in-the-loop.

 ## Setup Instructions